 USA Waste of California CNG/LNG Refueling Station Upgrade

-USA Waste of California is upgrading a liquefied natural gas (LNG) fueling station in the city of Corona in Riverside County to increase the capacity of LNG output and to provide compressed natural gas (CNG) dispensing capabilities.
-This station supports a waste hauler fleet of 100 plus trucks and will add capacity for public vehicles along the regional goods movement corridor Interstate 1-5 and California highway 91.
+USA Waste of California has upgraded a liquefied natural gas (LNG) fueling station in the city of Corona in Riverside County to increase the capacity of LNG output and to provide compressed natural gas (CNG) dispensing capabilities.
+This station supports a waste hauler fleet of 100 plus trucks and has added capacity for public vehicles along the regional goods movement corridor Interstate 1-5 and California highway 91.

-The Energy Commission is providing $489,040 in Alternative and Renewable Fuel and Vehicle Technology program funds.
+$489,040 from the Energy Commission’s Alternative and Renewable Fuel and Vehicle Technology Program